giorgapost/wordsearch-package/README.md

 Notice that the construction of such structures may take enough time, especially when the input is large, due to the high number of disk operations.
-However, once the construction has been completed, the search for a word is a very quick process, since very few pages have to be read from the B-Tree and the index structures (compared to their total sizes).
+However, once the construction has been completed, the search for a word is a very quick process, since very few pages have to be read from the B-Tree and the Index structures (compared to their total sizes).

 > **Note**
-> When the input remains unchanged, the B-Tree and the index do not have to be generated more than once.
+> When the input remains unchanged, the B-Tree and the Index do not have to be generated more than once.
 The system may be restarted and questions can be given right after its initialization.

 ## Getting Started